

 2001: Lyons, Dani M

-IEEE Student Award for Excellence in Engineering
+IEEE Student Award for Excellence in Engineering keyboard_arrow_up

-• No award shall be made if, in the opinion of the Board, there is no candidate of sufficient merit.
+• No award shall be made if, in the opinion of the College, there is no candidate of sufficient merit.
 In cases where no student has recorded a GPA above 5.5, no award will be made.

 • These rules may be varied by the University in consultation with IEEE from time to time but the title and general purpose of the prize shall not be changed.